ILIAS-eLearning/ILIAS/templates/default/020-dependencies/How-to_Removing-and-Merging-Bootstrap3.md

 * delete any parts of the code that isn't currently being used (search if obscure sounding classes are used by any HTML Templates or set by php/js)
 * deal with variables and mixins in the following way:
   * replace Bootstrap variables/mixins by ILIAS variables/mixins wherever possible ($font-size-base exists as $il-font-size-base; $brand-primary is $il-main-color; you can see which Bootstrap variables we redefines in .../020-dependencies/modifications/bootstrap-3-scss/stylesheets/bootstrap/_modified-variables.scss, but also check our general color, spacing, border etc. variables)
-  * if a variable is very specific, consider defining it on the lowermost level e.g. $component-bg-color does not need to be in the settings layer and can be in the same file as the component
+  * if a variable is very specific, consider defining it on the lowermost possible level e.g. $component-bg-color does not need to be in the settings layer and can be in the same file as the component
   * for missing mixins consider either
     * using an exisiting ILIAS mixin from tools or layout if it accomplishes the same or can be quickly adapted/extended
     * turning them into general tools or layout files by copying/mergin the code into our ITCSS structure